Taco Hemingway: 2016–2018: Wosk, Marmur and Szprycer

 In July 2017, he announced a new EP.
 On 30 July 2017, he released a single titled "Nostalgia" along with a music video.
 The same day the full minialbum titled Szprycer was released digitally.
 The physical version was released on 25 August.
 The album debuted at number 1 on the Polish charts - OLiS.
 The rapper changed his style on the album, which made it poorly received by the community and critics.
 With the song "Nostalgia", the rapper once again hit the radio charts.
 The album, like any previous one, was made available for free download on the rapper's website.
 After the release of the album, the rapper embarked on his 2017 Tour, during which he played concerts in 13 cities selling a total of over 23,000 tickets.
 The tour culminated with a performance in Warsaw's Torwar, where the rapper filled the entire hall with more than 6 thousand people.
 In the same period, he also recorded a song with Otsochodzi titled "Nowy Kolor" along with a music video.
 The song became a hit, the video within a few months of its release was watched by over 25 million people on YouTube.
 The song also became the 2017 single of the year according to sites like Glamrap, Newonce, and Interia.
-The song also reached #4 on the Radio Poznań charts.
+The song also reached No. 4 on the Radio Poznań charts.
 Finally, it was nominated for the 2019 Fryderyki Award in the category of Hit of the Year and covered with diamond album status.
 In October, the rapper released a limited number of T-shirts, sweatshirts and caps modeled after the themes of his albums.
 On 6 March 2018, Szprycer album was nominated for the Fryderyk Award in the hip-hop Album of the Year category and won the poll.
 The rapper once again did not attend the awards gala.
 Also by March 2018, the album had sold over 30,000 copies, earning platinum status.